bbauska/CSS-Notes4Pros/README.md

 ## Section 17.1: Calculating Selector Specificity

 > Each individual CSS Selector has its own specificity value.
 Every
-> selector in a sequence increases the sequence\'s overall specificity.
+> selector in a sequence increases the sequence&apos;s overall specificity.
 > Selectors fall into one of three different specificity groups: *A*,
 > *B* and *c*.
 When multiple selector sequences select a given element,
 > the browser uses the styles applied by the sequence with the highest